scala.sys.process

 Represents a process that is running or has finished running.

-It may be a compound process with several underlying native processes (such as a #&& b
+It may be a compound process with several underlying native processes (such as a #&& b).

 This trait is often not used directly, though its companion object contains factories for scala.sys.process.ProcessBuilder, the main component of this package.

-It is used directly when calling the method run
+It is used directly when calling the method run on a ProcessBuilder,

 which makes the process run in the background.
 The methods provided on Process